CITY & COUNTY OF HONOLULU OCEAN SAFETY OFFICER DUTIES:

 2. Must have a valid Hawaii State Drivers License (T-3)

-Cross Cardiopulmonary Resuscitation (CPR) Certificate
+Red Cross Cardiopulmonary Resuscitation (CPR) Certificate

-U.S. Department of Transportation Guidelines
+meets U.S. Department of Transportation Guidelines

-6. Current United States Lifesaving Association Ocean
+6. Proof of current or previous completion of an United States Lifesaving Association Ocean

 Lifeguard Certificate or Red Cross Lifeguard Training Certificate